 What I Do

 For money, I develop web applications.
 I manage projects and help people and organizations get their goals organized and accomplished; I create and manage budgets and timeframes.
-On the technical side, I mess with Linux servers, users, permissions, filesystems; I wrangle APIs, integrating interesting technologies into web application back-ends to make management easier, safer and more intuitive; I build with the explicit goal of compatibility, interoperability, and ease of understanding, but with equal or more attention to program efficiency; I document well.
+On the technical side, I mess with Linux servers, users, permissions, filesystems; I wrangle APIs, integrating interesting technologies into web application back-ends; I build with the explicit goal of compatibility, interoperability, and ease of understanding, but with equal or more attention to program efficiency; I document well.

 My favorite application language is Typescript.
 While the newness and instability of the ecosystem is a little frustrating at times, I have never felt freer defining my applications than when using Typescript.
-I dislike frameworks because they turn coding from deep and interesting problem-solving into endless blimp hacking.
+I dislike frameworks because they turn coding from deep and interesting systems designs into endless blimp hacking.
 At the same time, I recognize their value both as functionality providers and—more importantly—as a common environment in which to build apps that others can easily understand and modify.
 Ironically, for as much as I dislike using frameworks, I love to build frameworks, and so I leave behind me a trail of experiments.
-The framework that I used for this website is a highly experimental framework that I built in PHP, which I learned a ton from and promptly deprecated.
+The framework that I used for this website was a highly experimental framework that I built in PHP, which I learned a ton from and promptly deprecated.
 I'm currently in the works on a new framework in Typescript - a microservice microframework - which I'm having a lot of fun with.

 For more about my professional pursuits, see my CV

 For Fun, I do much the same thing that I do for money.
 I'm currently building a couple little open-source utilities (many in bash) to make managing my digital life easier (see my github page, linked above), as well as trying to contribute to Darktable, an open-source photo editor that I adore.